Flag of Arizona

 The height of the flag is two units high while the width is three units wide.
-The sun rays at the top are divided into 13 equal segments, starting with red and alternating with gold until the rays are complete.
-In the center of the flag, the copper star is one unit high, while the rest of the flag is covered by a blue section measuring one unit high and three units wide.
-The colors of red and blue are the same shade used on the flag of the United States.
+The flag of Arizona consists of 13 red and gold rays in the upper half, representing the thirteen colonies and the colors of the flag of Spain, in homage to the Spanish discoverers who came to these lands, such as Álvar Núñez Cabeza de Vaca or Francisco Vázquez de Coronado.
+In the center of the flag, the copper star symbolizes the mining industry of this state, is one unit high, while the rest of the flag is covered by a blue section measuring one unit high and three units wide.
+The lower half is dark blue, representing the Colorado River.
 The suggested flag size is 4 by 6 ft, with the star being 2 ft tall.